12 HR Horror Stories That Will Make You Laugh Out Loud

 I remember a time when I was looking for data entry clerks and one of my candidate’s teeth fell out during the in-person interview.
 She told me she didn’t have any more denture adhesive and didn’t have time to grab it before her interview.

-What not to do on Zoom
+5. What Not to Do on Zoom

 You’d think we’d be better at Zoom by now.
-But Nancy Maresca, VP Human Resources, meQuilibrium, has proof some job candidates aren’t:
+But Nancy Maresca, VP Human Resources, meQuilibrium, has proof that some job candidates aren’t:

 I have joked that I could easily give a Zoom tutorial on ‘What not to do in an interview.’
-I have seen some bad camera angles, but the worst was where I had a full view of a candidates’ nasal cavity.
+I have seen some bad camera angles, but the worst was where I had a full view of a candidate’s nasal cavity.

 Another candidate who interviewed for a position that required attention to detail and comprehensive organizational skills took the interview from a dorm room.
 The bed was unmade, and the closet door was open with hangers sticking out askew.
-It might not have been the candidate’s bed or closet but it was an unusual (and not the most professional) backdrop for a job interview.
+It might not have been the candidate’s bed or closet, but it was an unusual (and not the most professional) backdrop for a job interview.

 At a previous job, my Director of Recruiting came to me totally freaked out.
-He said an applicant sent him a strange thank you gift, it was a custom toaster.
+He said an applicant sent him a strange thank-you gift — it was a custom toaster.
 It looked regular but …

 It made toast with his picture on it!
 The candidate would’ve had to pull his LinkedIn profile picture, had the toaster made and had it delivered the day after the interview.